Texture

 image.png

-Similarly, in the script, you can load an image through ResourceManager to get the corresponding 2D texture:
+Similarly, in scripts, you can load an image and obtain the corresponding 2D texture using the ResourceManager:

 type: AssetType.Texture2D,